 • The Undergraduate Poster session provides a professional development opportunity for undergraduates whose research projects might not be appropriate for the regular content-area sessions (standard criteria).
 Specifically, research accepted for the Undergraduate Poster session might have substantive limitations, such as insignificant results or limited presentation of the existing literature.

-• The deadline for undergraduate poster sessions proposals is December 1st rather than November 15th as it is for all other submissions.
-Be sure to complete your poster with enough time so that your faculty advisor can review it before the December 1st deadline.
+• The deadline for undergraduate poster sessions proposals is December 1 at 5 PM, EST. Be sure to complete your poster with enough time so that your faculty advisor can review it before the December 1 deadline.

 • Research projects accepted to the Undergraduate Poster Session will be grouped together in the same poster session with approximately 50-80 other undergraduate posters.
 Be prepared to be available to present at any of the possible poster times on Friday or Saturday of the meeting.

 Undergraduate Student EPA membership (Associate Members) and Submitting Your Proposal

 1) Both student and faculty sponsor must be current members of EPA (i.e., expiration date of 5/31/2024).
 Undergraduate students join EPA at the Associates level.

 • If you are already an Associate member who needs to pay dues, login at the top right of the menu, and then click on 'Renew Your Membership'.

 • If you are joining EPA as an Associate for the first time, click on 'Join EPA'.